 - After you're satisfied with how it looks, click the "Export" button and save it to your computer.

-As you can see, there are a lot more options to work with and it still remains faster than the Mac’s Preview app.
+As you can see, there are many more options to work with, and it remains faster than the Mac's Preview app.

 An Online Alternative